 McCurry therefore not only captured images of the monsoon, but he was also cautious to pay attention to other more complex details of how the monsoon affects the people that experience it and how those people choose to cope with the often destructive weather phenomenon.
 For six months, McCurry followed the path of the monsoon from Southeast Asia all the way to Northern Australia.

 The result was a collection of photographs that were not only visually appealing but also devastatingly real.
 Since his first ever Monsoon series, McCurry has made more than 80 more visits to Asia.
 The collection of images from his 30 years as a photojournalist feature different subjects including people and even steam engines making their way past the Taj Mahal.

-Although no one can take McCurry’s success away, some of his most famous shots including India by Rail, which appeared in the National Geographic back in 1984 have recently been criticized for being staged and manipulated by photo editing tools even though they were presented as documentary reportage.
+Although no one can take McCurry’s success away, some of his most famous shots including some from his book India by Rail, which appeared in the National Geographic back in 1984 have recently been criticized for being staged and manipulated1 by photo editing tools even though they were presented as documentary reportage.

-While photo manipulation and editing is an acceptable practice in commercial photography, it is not allowed in photojournalism as the industry standard dictate that documentary photos much reflect real-life situations.
+While photo manipulation and editing is an acceptable practice in commercial photography, it is not allowed in photojournalism as the industry standard dictates that documentary photos much reflect real-life situations.

 Steve McCurry – Family on train tracks during monsoon, 1983, Chittagong, Bangladesh

 Steve McCurry – Football in Sittwe, Burma, 1994